 Please use the Academic Calendar to identify specific dates and deadlines within the academic year.

 The responsibility for curriculum development and revision rests with the faculty.
 Primary responsibility resides in the department and college in which the curriculum is housed and delivered.
 Four university wide groups have responsibility for reviewing proposed changes in the curriculum.
 These are the Liberal Studies Committee, the Graduate Council, the Professional Education Council, and the University Curriculum Committee.
-Please use our Curriculum resource for further information.
+Please use our Curriculum Resources page for further information.